 Both types of macular degeneration may eventually lead to complete vision loss in one or both eyes.

-While macular degeneration has no cure, several types of treatment may be successful in delaying the more severe symptoms.
-Depending on the type and severity of the disease, treatment may include drug therapy — usually drugs injected directly into the eye — laser surgery or photodynamic surgery.
-Not all cases of macular degeneration result in total vision loss, however.
-Some people may only notice a slight blurring of their vision, and more severe symptoms can be delayed with treatment for the duration of their lives.
+While macular degeneration has no cure, several types of treatments may be successful in delaying the more severe symptoms.
+Depending on the type and severity of the disease, treatment may include drug therapy, laser surgery or photodynamic surgery.
+Learn more about your treatments options for Macular Degeneration here.